-ggeffects: Marginal Effects and Adjusted Predictions of Regression Models
+ggeffects: Marginal Means And Adjusted Predictions Of Regression Models

 Source:vignettes/ggeffects.Rmd